chrissamugana/aws-receipt-processor/cdk/README.md

 $ python3 -m venv .venv
 ```

-After the init process completes and the virtualenv is created, you can use the following
+After the init process completes and the virtualenv is created, can use the following
 step to activate your virtualenv.

 ```